 • the p-line: ぴゃ(pya), ぴゅ(pyu), ぴょ(pyo)

 So, that is the basics of how hiragana is written.
 However, there are also double consonants and long vowels, which are written with variations in hiragana (and katakana).
-We recommend checking out our full-length article here to learn more about those!
+We recommend checking out our full-length article about double consonants and long vowels to learn more about those!

 How to Use Hiragana